cs4s/2018/common/presentations/week1_session_end/streams/steam/output/steam_presentation.md

 - Learn about different approaches for teaching and assessing *Coding* and *Computational Thinking*, such as:
 	- Design projects
 	- Solving puzzles
-- Activities involving using *Scratch Teacher Accounts* (please register for one of these)
+- Activities involving using *Scratch Teacher Accounts*

 ---